MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 ### Scenario: One or more players deals damage to an enemy base
 GIVEN I am a player
 AND I have started the game
-AND there is an enemy base
+AND there is an opened enemy base
 AND that enemy base has more than 0 life total
-AND one or more players are attacking that base
+AND one or more players are located at that base
 AND a damage amount has been populated
 WHEN I deal damage to the enemy base
 AND that will not cause the enemy life total to drop to 0 or below 0